boltops-tools/lono/docs/_docs/settings.md

 ### The randomize_stack_name setting

-The `randomize_stack_name` is an option that was added after realizing a common development flow pattern that was being used repeatedly.
-When working with CloudFormation templates and developing the source code we must often launch stacks over and over as we fine tune the stack.
+The `randomize_stack_name` is an option that was added after realizing a common development flow pattern that was being repeatedly used.
+When working with CloudFormation templates and developing the source code, we must often launch stacks over and over as we fine tune the stack.
 Since we cannot launch a stack with a duplicate name it is useful to use a command like this:

 ```sh
 lono cfn create my-stack-$(date +%s) --template my-stack
 ```

-This command automatically adds a random string to the end of the stack name but uses the a template name without the random string.
+This command automatically adds a random string to the end of the stack name but uses the template name without the random string.
 The `randomize_stack_name` option automates this.
 So we can create multiple stacks with different names but the same source template rapidly.
-We can create multiple stacks in rapid fire fashion and debug.
+We can create multiple stacks in rapid-fire fashion and debug.
 When the option is enabled:

 ```sh
 lono cfn create my-stack
 ```

-Will create a my-stack-[RANDOM] using the my-stack template name.
+Will create a "my-stack-[RANDOM]" using the my-stack template name.
 The random string is a short 3 character string.

 <a id="prev" class="btn btn-basic" href="{% link _docs/conventions.md %}">Back</a>
 <a id="next" class="btn btn-primary" href="{% link _docs/starter-templates.md %}">Next Step</a>